West Mercia Police launches Disc across Telford

-West Mercia Police, with the support from their Police & Crime Commissioner John Campion, have invested in two Disc systems for the Telford area.
+West Mercia Police, with the support from their Police & Crime Commissioner John Campion, have invested in more Disc systems for the Telford area.

-He continues, “This latest roll-out of the Disc system means that there are now no less than seven Disc systems at work across the West Mercia policing area, which is the largest rural force in England & Wales: two in Hereford, two in Shrewsbury and another in Worcester, which is a great achievement…congratulations to everyone involved!”
+He continues, “This latest roll-out of the Disc system means that there are now no less than 14 Disc systems at work across the West Mercia policing area, the largest rural force in England & Wales.
+They join existing dual systems in Hereford, Shrewsbury and Oswestry, as well as the stand-alone systems in Bromsgrove, Worcester and the six systems across Telford .
+That’s a great achievement…congratulations to everyone involved!”